alchemyplatform/alchemy-sdk-js/README.md

 main();
 ```

-Get all outbound transfers for a provided address.
+### Get all outbound transfers for a provided address

 ```ts
 import { Alchemy } from '@alch/alchemy-sdk';